xorbit/wesp32-demos/wesp32_light_server/README.md

 # wESP32 MicroPython demo: dimmable LED light with built-in web UI

-**IMPORTANT NOTE:
+**NOTE:
-Due to a conflict between developer pfalcon and MicroPython, the Picoweb server used by this demo does not work with standard MicroPython, only with [pfalcon's Pycopy fork](https://github.com/pfalcon/pycopy).
+This demo used to use the Picoweb web server, but due to a conflict between developer pfalcon and MicroPython, the Picoweb package does not work anymore with standard MicroPython, only with [pfalcon's Pycopy fork](https://github.com/pfalcon/pycopy).
 Unfortunately, binary images for this fork are not available, so you can only use it if you compile your own image from source.
-This example repo contains the `wesp32_light_server_socket` demo that uses low level socket code to implement a simple web server that is not subject to the politics and whims of developers.**
+For this reason, the demo has been switched to the [Microdot web server](https://github.com/miguelgrinberg/microdot), which is an excellent replacement, though not as mature.**

 This demo provides example code for using [MicroPython](https://micropython.org/) on the wESP32.
 It implements a web server that can be accessed to set the PWM level of the IO23 output.